Our History Has Been Corrupted

 Chronostratigraphy is the study of the age of ground layers.
 It attempts to label an age to a certain ground layer.
-The rate in which ground layers build up varies somewhat, depending of the region.
+The rate at which ground layers build up varies somewhat, depending on the region.

-The common rate in which ground layers build up in a typical region like Southeast Turkey, where Göbekli Tepe is situated, is around 4 to 5 feet of dense soil per 100,000 years.
-Because Göbekli Tepe was covered with a layer of soil of between 10 to 15 feet it gives an indication of its true age, which is average around 220,000 years.
+The common rate at which ground layers build up in a typical region, such as Southeast Turkey where Göbekli Tepe is situated, is around 4 to 5 feet of dense soil per 100,000 years.
+Because Göbekli Tepe was covered with a layer of soil of between 10 to 15 feet thick gives an indication of its true age, which is approximately 220,000 years.

 First Rough Indications of Göbekli Tepe’s True Age

 The original ground level of Göbekli Tepe varies between 10 to 15 feet beneath the current ground level.
-All this sand, rocks, and soil that the archaeologists had to dig away came there in a natural way.
-That takes an enormous amount of time, between 200,000 to 375,000 years, depending to which part of the construction you’re looking at.
+All the sand, rocks, and soil that the Archaeologists had to dig away were deposited there in a natural way.
+That takes an enormous amount of time, between 200,000 to 375,000 years, depending on which part of the construction you are considering.

-It is said by archaeologists that Göbekli Tepe is some 12,000 years old, but there’s in fact not a single fact that will support this claim, other than associative and assumptive evidence gathered at the local scene.
+Archaeologists assert that Göbekli Tepe is roughly 12,000 years old.
+However, no facts are available that will support this claim other than associative and assumptive evidence gathered at the local scene.

-Göbekli Tepe was also never covered with a kind of roof.
-That’s an unavoidable belief because the site is hundreds of thousands of years old.
-The alleged roof which is believed to have collapsed is made up by archaeologists because that much soil cannot build up in just 12,000 years.
-The surrounding area is also at a similar higher level, hence debunking the belief that Göbekli Tepe had a roof.
-Otherwise the rest of Turkey had a roof as well!
+In addition, Göbekli Tepe was never covered with any kind of a roof.
+Nor was it intentionally back-filled because, according to our calculations, the site is hundreds of thousands of years old.
+The alleged roof, which is believed to have collapsed, or the back-filled version, is invented by archaeologists because that much soil cannot build up in just 12,000 years.
+The surrounding area is also at a similar higher level, hence this debunks instantaneously the theory that Göbekli Tepe had a roof or was hand filled.
+Otherwise, the rest of Turkey had a roof as well!
 And it all collapsed!

-Göbekli Tepe was a calender which served to measure the time of the year.
-It was an open air construction to measure the seasons, and every construction was once oriented to another geographic pole.
+Göbekli Tepe was a calendar which served to measure the time of the year.
+It was an open-air construction to measure the seasons, and every T-shaped construction was once oriented to another geographic pole.
 The proof is in the numbers.

-Once you understand how the science community really works, you’ll understand how important these dogmas are.
-It imprisons you into the false narrative of natural evolution from primitive to sophisticated, while in fact we are descendants from high developed cultures that spanned the entire planet.
+Once we understand how the science community really works, we can understand how important these dogmas are.
+It imprisons us into the false narrative of natural evolution from primitive to sophisticated, while in fact, we are descendants of highly-developed cultures that once spanned the entire planet.

-But these ancient species became subjected to genetic manipulations, to enslave them in a corrupt system where the few rule over the masses.
+But these ancient species became subjected to genetic manipulations, became enslaved into a corrupt system where the few rules over the masses.
 That is where we are now today and we are starting to awaken very slowly.
-Science will try to prevent this at any cost, hence the big bamboozle around ancient history.
+Dogmatic Science will try to prevent this at any cost, hence the big bamboozle regarding ancient history.

 Göbekli Tepe’s Original Ground Level

-The map on the right shows how the four constructions are oriented.
-All four constructions are differently oriented and all constructions are negatively oriented in regard of our current geographic North pole.
+The illustration shows how the four constructions are oriented.
+All four constructions are differently oriented and are negatively oriented in regard to our current geographic North pole.

-The answer is that the site of Göbekli Tepe is reoriented after every crustal displacement.
-Every crustal displacement resulted into another geographic pole position.
-This process spans over a period of more than 250,000 years
+The answer is that the site of Göbekli Tepe was reoriented after every crustal displacement.
+Each crustal displacement resulted in another geographic pole position.
+This process extended over a period of more than 250,000 years

-Because the crust (and so the geographic poles) has moved is Göbekli Tepe reoriented in regard to the geographic pole.
-How large are the odds for this claim to be actually true?
+Because the crust (and also the geographic poles) had moved, Göbekli Tepe was reoriented in regard to the current geographic pole.
+How large are the odds for this statement to be actually true?

-How the Large T-shaped Pillars Correlate to Ancient Geo Pole
+How the Large T-shaped Pillars Correlate to Ancient Geo Poles

 |Göbekli Tepe Relates to:||Probability for this correlation to be coincidental*:||Age of the Pole (Kyrs)**:|